Golden Isles of Georgia: Historic Brunswick

-Located on the east side of the Brunswick peninsula, are the "Marshes of Glynn", immortalized by Georgia poet, Sidney Lanier.
+Located on the east side of the Brunswick peninsula are the "Marshes of Glynn", commemorated by Georgia poet, Sidney Lanier.
 Just down US 17 is the Sidney Lanier Bridge, site of an annual 5K run that draws participants from throughout the Southeast.

 Glynn County

 Glynn County, Georgia, where the Golden Isles are located is one of the state's original eight counties, established in 1777 from 423 square miles of land formerly held by Creek Indians.
 The county seat is Brunswick, the only incorporated entity in the county.
 Glynn County is named for John Glynn, a member of the British Parliament and a friend of the colonies who once held the position of Sergeant of London.

 Notable features include the Sidney Lanier Bridge which spans the entrance to the Port of Brunswick, and is one of the gateways to the Golden Isles.
 It is currently the longest spanning bridge in Georgia.
 The Federal Law Enforcement Training Center (FLETC) is headquartered in Glynn County, and provides training for several federal law enforcement agencies.
 The Brunswick Golden Isles Airport serves residents and tourists alike, and is home to a growing aviation services industry.

 The 2010 Census reported Glynn County's population at 79,626.